 Field Description Group Name Displays the name of group.
 Prefix Displays the prefix that is configured to match the values.
-Model Displays the security model used, for example, SNMPv1, or SNMPv2 or USM.
-Level Displays the minimum level of security required to gain rights of access For example, noAuthNoPriv, authNoPriv, or authPriv.
+Model Displays the security model used, for example, SNMPv1, o USM.
+Level Displays the minimum level of security required to gain right For example, noAuthNoPriv, authNoPriv, or authPriv.
 Match Displays the match for the contextName.
 The options are: exact and prefix.
 ReadV Displays the MIB view to which this entry authorizes the read access.
 WriteV Displays the MIB view to which this entry authorizes the write access.
-NotifyV Displays the Notify view to which this entry authorizes the notify access
+NotifyV Displays the Notify view to which this entry authorizes the notify access.